 Recently at a church gathering, someone asked me if I grew up in the “hippie generation” and when I answered, “yes,” he naturally assumed that I had participated in the drugs, alcohol, free love, rock music and rebellious atmosphere of that era because he had.
-He was completely surprised, when I replied, “No, I have never taken drugs.
+He was completely surprised, perhaps even stunned, when I replied, “No, I have never taken drugs.
 YESHUA chose me when I was eight years old and I have been choosing HIM every single day since then.”

 When YESHUA is our first choice every day, then all remaining decisions have the potential influence of HIS eternal and supernatural love, discernment, light, wisdom, frequency, truth, goodness, mercy, grace, joy, hope, peace, knowledge, revelation and kindness.
 This does not mean we live perfect lives.
 We choose to live in the embrace of HIS love surrounded by HIS grace.